Here are the top 10 tips for save driving:

 10. Don’t Drive Drunk

-More than 30 percent of all auto accident fatalities in the United States involve drivers impaired by alcohol.
-These accidents led to 11,773 deaths in 2008 alone [source: NHTSA].
-Most of those deaths could’ve been avoided if the drivers involved simply hadn’t gotten behind the wheel while drunk.
+Approximately 30 percent of all auto accident fatalities in the United States involve drivers impaired by alcohol.
+These accidents led to 10,142 deaths in 2019 alone [source: NHTSA].
+The vast majority of those deaths could’ve been avoided entirely if the drivers involved simply hadn’t gotten behind the wheel while drunk.
+This data also does not reflect the thousands and thousands of other people who are seriously injured by drunk drivers.

 9. Don’t Speed

 As the old public service campaign so succinctly put it, “Speed kills.”
-Research has shown that for every mile per hour you drive, the likelihood of your being in an accident increases by four to five percent [source: ERSO].
-At higher speeds, the risk increases much more quickly.
+Research has shown that for every mile per hour you drive over the posted speed limit, the likelihood of your being in an accident increases by four to five percent [source: ERSO].
+According to the NHTSA, 9,378 people died due to speeding accidents in 2018, and 48% of those fatalities were suffered by people who were not wearing a seat belt.

 8. Avoid Distractions

 Many states in the U.S. have passed laws that ban the use of cell phones while driving.
-The reason is the number of deaths attributed to this seemingly harmless activity: 2,600 deaths nationwide every year, by some estimates [source: Live Science].
+The reason is the number of deaths attributed to this seemingly harmless activity: 3,142 deaths in 2019 [source: NHTSA].
 In fact, those numbers may actually be too low, due to the continued rise in cell phone use behind the wheel.
 If you think that talking and texting while driving isn’t a big deal, consider this: One researcher compared the reaction time of a 20-year-old driver talking on a cell phone to that of a 70-year-old driver.
-What’s more, working a cell phone behind the wheel can delay reaction times by as much as 20 percent.
+What’s more, texting behind the wheel can delay reaction times by as much as 20 percent.

 7. Don’t Drive Drowsy